Toroidal boards and code covering: From to the projective plane

-Corollary \ref{equivalent covers 1} implies that $c(q)$ is the size of a minimum covering of $PG(2,q)$ by wind roses.
-We say that a wind rose $W(p)$ is \defin{cardinal}, \defin{coast} or \defin{midland} according to what of these adjectives applies to $p$.
+We say that a compass rose $W(p)$ is \defin{cardinal}, \defin{coast} or \defin{midland} according to which of these adjectives applies to $p$.
 It is clear that $W(p_1)=W(p_2)$ implies $p_1=p_2$.
-So, each wind rose fits in only one of such adjectives.
-The following properties of wind roses are elementary and easy to check:
+So, exactly one of these adjectives applies to a particular compass rose.
+The following properties of compass roses are elementary and easy to check:

-\begin{lemma} Each midland wind rose is the union of three distinct midland lines, each coast wind rose is the union of a coast and a midland line and each cardinal wind rose is the union of two distinct coast lines. \end{lemma}
+\begin{lemma} Each midland compass rose is the union of three distinct midland lines, each coast compass rose is the union of a coast and a midland line and each cardinal compass rose is the union of two distinct coast lines. \end{lemma}

 \begin{lemma} Let $q$ be a prime power and suppose that $c(q)\le q-2$.
-Then, every minimum covering $\C$ of $\pq$ by wind roses contains at least two non midland wind roses.
-In particular, each coast line is contained in a member of $\C$. \end{lemma} \begin{proof} Since $\pq$ has three distinct coast lines, the first part of the lemma follows from the second part and from Lemma \ref{wind roses characterizations}.
+Then, every minimum covering $\C$ of $\pq$ by compass roses contains at least two non-midland compass roses.
+In particular, each coast line is contained in a member of $\C$. \end{lemma} \begin{proof} Since $\pq$ has three distinct coast lines, the first part of the lemma follows from the second part and from Lemma \ref{compass roses characterizations}.
 So, let us prove the second part.
 Suppose that it fails.
-Let $\C$ be a minimum covering of $\pq$ by wind roses such that no member contains a fixed coast line $L$.
+Let $\C$ be a minimum covering of $\pq$ by compass roses such that no member contains a fixed coast line $L$.
 Let $K$ be the set of coast points in $L$.
-Since no member of $\C$ contains $L$, then each wind rose in $\C$ meets $K$ in at most one point.
-So, $q-1=|K|\le |\C|=c(q)\le q-2$.
-A contradiction. \end{proof}
+Since no member of $\C$ contains $L$, each compass rose in $\C$ meets $K$ in at most one point.
+So, $q-1=|K|\le |\C|=c(q)\le q-2$, a contradiction. \end{proof}